PPBDS/tutorial.helpers/vignettes/instructions.md

 Hints are [only allowed](https://forum.posit.co/t/hints-in-written-questions/108184) for coding questions, **not for text questions**.

-Fifth, the third code chunk, after the Exercise and Hint code chunks, is the Test code chunk.
-Place the answer --- the code which you want students to enter into the Exercise code chunk --- into the Test code chunk.
-Since the Test code chunk will be evaluated with the tutorial is knitted (which also happens during testing), this guarantees that correct answer will work for students.
+Fifth, the third code chunk, after the exercise and hint code chunks, is the test code chunk.
+Place the answer --- the code which you want students to enter into the exercise code chunk --- into the test code chunk.
+Since the test code chunk will be evaluated with the tutorial is knitted (which also happens during testing), this guarantees that correct answer will work for students.

-Indeed, the workflow for writing an Exercise often begins by, first, entering the code which we want students to provide into the Test code chunk.
-We then copy/paste that same code into the Hint code chunk, replacing some of the functions and/or arguments with `...` as appropriate.
-We then ask the question which, we hope, will cause students to answer with the same code as we have in the Test code chunk.
+Indeed, the workflow for writing an exercise often begins by, first, entering the code which we want students to provide into the test code chunk.
+We then copy/paste that same code into the hint code chunk, replacing some of the functions and/or arguments with `...` as appropriate.
+We then ask the question which, we hope, will cause students to answer with the same code as we have in the test code chunk.

 There are some instances in which we can't test code which we want students to use.
 The most common case is code which requires the web, generally for downloading data.
-In that case, we delete the Test code chunk.
+In that case, we delete the test code chunk.

-Sixth, we separate the code chunks from the end of the Exercise by using `###` again.
+Sixth, we separate the code chunks from the end of the exercise by using `###` again.

 For simple questions which result in a display of some data, one approach is to write "You should see that the value of height in row 1 is 23."
 This allows the students to know that they are on the right track.
 Never hard-code a number.
 Use R to inline calculate it, even though this can be a bother.

-But, much more common, is to use the end to drop some knowledge, especially about a function which was used in the answer to this Exercise, or to one of the previous Exercises in this Section.
+But, much more common, is to use the end to drop some knowledge, especially about a function which was used in the answer to this exercise, or to one of the previous exercises in this topic.

-Note that we provide as many Exercises as possible.
+Note that we provide as many exercises as possible.
 For example, every tutorial features a question for each package which must be loaded.
 We require students to type in items like `library(tidyverse)` even though they have done so many times in the past.
-Every Exercise is another opportunity to make the learning curve as shallow as possible and to drop some knowledge.
+Every exercise is another opportunity to make the learning curve as shallow as possible and to drop some knowledge.
 More questions are better than fewer.

-One way to measure the shallowness of the learning curve is to examine how many new characters each Exercise requires for its answer.
-Better three Exercises, each of which loads a different package, then one Exercise which loads three packages at once.
+One way to measure the shallowness of the learning curve is to examine how many new characters each exercise requires for its answer.
+Better three exercises, each of which loads a different package, then one exercise which loads three packages at once.

 #### Text questions